camel-ai/camel_asset/README.md

 ## Contact

-For questions regarding brand assets, please contact [your contact information].
+For questions regarding brand assets, please contact camel-ai@eigent.ai.

 ## License

-All rights reserved.
+CAMEL-AI All rights reserved.
 These assets are proprietary and confidential.